kjkondratuk/gh-workflow-monitor/README.md

 - Never commit your `.env` file containing the GitHub token
 - The `.gitignore` file is configured to exclude the `.env` file
 - Keep your GitHub token secure and rotate it periodically
+- If you suspect your token has been compromised:
+  1. Go to GitHub Settings > Developer Settings > Personal Access Tokens
+  2. Find the compromised token and click "Delete"
+  3. Generate a new token following the instructions above
+  4. Update your `.env` file with the new token

 ## Contributing